Anoma in Elixir

 Designing Robust Systems

-we first must go back to what problems Erlang and the Beam were meant
+To understand what makes Elixir special, we first must go back to what problems Erlang and the Beam were meant to solve.
+Joe Armstrong's thesis: Making reliable distributed systems in the presence of software errors, lays out their problem domain:

 - The system must handle large numbers of concurrent activities

-- Actions must be performed at a certain point in time or within a
+- Actions must be performed at a certain point in time or within a certain time.

 - Systems may be distributed over several computers.